Python MQTT Integration - Developer Guide

 Implementation Bonus TIP

-After the successful configuration of the custom data storage, you will be receiving the python message callback functions in your python file for the method handle_Received_Payload(data)
+After configuring the custom data storage, you will receive the python message callback functions in your python file.
+These callback functions are used for the method handle_Received_Payload(data)

 Your implementation should receive the data and store it and return the method.
 You should do your data analysis in a separate thread.